horizonfleet/horizonfleet.github.io/public/datasource/README.md

 ## Extending FleetSim

-Before FleetSim could be extended, further research is necessary.
+Further research is necessary for the extension of FleetSim.
 It is important to find values that influence the real consumption of a truck and by which core variables can be described.
 It is also necessary to be able to simulate the behaviour of a real driver and the current technical condition of the truck.

 In the following, the results of the research and the implementation in the simulation are shown.